skyout/sass-styleguide/README.md

 **List Style**

-Like the two preceding attributes, `list-style` should be declared initially using the single-line declaration the first time.
+Like the two preceding properties, `list-style` should be declared initially using the single-line declaration the first time.
 Any subsequent modifications to that font tag should be done in multi-line declaration, *unless* there is a change to the `url()`, then the full declaration is required.

 ```sass
 list-style: list-style-type list-style-position list-style-image